A Leafy Wonder

 Botanical evidence suggests that cabbage has been cultivated for more than 4,000 years, originating in Turkey and Greece.
 Reportedly, Jacques Cartier, who planted it in Canada on his third voyage, circa 1541, first introduced it to North America.
 Get to know this leafy wonder by learning about the different types and preparation techniques.

 Cabbage, one of the oldest vegetables, continues to be a dietary staple and an inexpensive food.
 It is easy to grow, tolerates the cold, and keeps well.
-Some varieties of cabbage are great sources of vitamin C.
+Some varieties of cabbage are great sources of vitamin C. Red cabbage is six to eight times higher in vitamin C than that of green cabbage.
+Red cabbage is one of the most nutritious and best tasting vegetables around.

 Cabbage Aids Detox